khanlab/hippunfold/docs/getting_started/docker.md

 2 directories, 6 files
 ```

 Now let's run HippUnfold on the test dataset.
 Docker will need read/write access to the input and output directories, respectively.
 This is achieved with the `-v` flag.
 This 'binds' or 'mounts' a directory to a new directory inside the container.
-The `--modality` flag is also required, and describes which image we use for segmentation.
-Here we will use the T1w image.
-We will also use the `--dry-run/-n`  option to just print out what would run, without actually running anything.

     docker run -it --rm -v c:\Users\jordan\Downloads\ds002168:/bids -v c:\Users\jordan\Downloads\ds002168_hippunfold:/output khanlab/hippunfold:v1.2.0 /bids /output participant --modality T1w -n